DFE-Digital/apply-the-service-standard-in-dfe/README.md

-# Design Manual
+# Apply the Service Standard in DfE

-Apply the Service Standard in DfE
+Guidance and information for working to the Government Service Standard in the Department for Education.

 ## Prerequisites